noahbrenner/curriculum/JavaScript/Core/foo-features-and-fun-facts-game/foo-features-and-fun-facts.md

-# Foo, features and fun facts
+# What will this evaluate to?
 author: jordanfish

 levels: